shaposhnikoff/shaposhnikoff.github.io/index.md

 ## RESUME SUMMARY

-DevOps Engineer with experience in designing, implementing and maintaining cloud infrastructure on AWS.
-Strong experience with Python, Bash scripting, automation tools like Ansible and Terraform.
+Experienced DevOps Engineer with 12 years experience specialized in crafting and maintaining AWS-based cloud infrastructure.
+Proficient in Python, Bash, and automation tools like Ansible and Terraform.

-My key expertise includes design and implementation of continuous integration, delivery, and deployment using Jenkins, Gitlab CI/CD, Argo CD/CD, Git, Docker, Vagrant, Ansible, and AWS/EC2.
+My core competencies encompass architecting seamless continuous integration, delivery, and deployment pipelines using Gitlab CI/CD, Jenkins, Git, Docker, Vagrant, Argo CD/CD, and AWS/EC2.

+Additionally, I excel in big data tools such as Apache NiFi and Apache Airflow, ensuring optimal efficiency in designing, implementing, and managing complex data workflows.
+My expertise extends to AWS Glue and Datalake technologies, enabling streamlined and efficient data management.

  - Strong understanding of DevOps principles and methodologies.
  - Strong experience with Python